Related Topics

 But what happens to your VA or TRICARE benefits when you turn 65, which is the age most people become eligible for Medicare?
 Do veterans and military retirees have to take Medicare, or do the VA and TRICARE provide enough coverage?
 Find answers in our guide below.

-Do I have to enroll in Medicare if I have VA benefits?
+1. Do I need Medicare if I have VA coverage?

 It's not mandatory to enroll in Medicare at age 65 if you’re a veteran with VA benefits.
 However, if you choose not to sign up for Medicare, you won’t have coverage for services you get in facilities outside the VA health system.